edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 ## Partial commit

-It's also possible to do a partial commit by suppling a list of fields you want to commit to avoid committing everything.
-This can be convenient in situations where you edit the same
-ViewModel instance from different Views, for example in a Wizard.
+It's also possible to do a partial commit by supplying a list of fields you want to commit in order to avoid committing everything.
+This can be convenient in situations where you edit the same ViewModel instance from different Views, for example in a Wizard.
 See the Wizard chapter for more information about partial commit, and the corresponding partial validation features.

 # TableViewEditModel